jmagallones/Final-RGDY-Project/content/docs/imaging/ct.md

 ## How does Covid-19 present on a CT Scan?

 We use CT scans in order to detect abnormalities in the lungs.
-The scans can detect hazy, patchy, white spots in the lungs - which are an indicator of Covid-19.
+The scans can detect hazy, patchy, white spots in the lungs - which are an indicator of COVID-19.
 The CT scan can create a 3D image of the lungs.
-In severe cases of Covid-19, as the pneumonia progresses, air sacs can become filled with fluid leaking from the blood vessels in the lungs.
-This is what we are looking for on a CT scan which can detect the presence as well as the severity of Covid-19.
+In severe cases of COVID-19, as the pneumonia progresses, air sacs can become filled with fluid leaking from the blood vessels in the lungs.
+This is what we are looking for on a CT scan which can detect the presence as well as the severity of COVID-19.

 ## Why do we use CT scans in relation to Covid-19?

-Though, in theory, Covid-19 can be detected on a CT scan, it is currently diagnosed through a swab test – imaging is not recommended for patients with suspected Covid-19.
+Though, in theory, COVID-19 can be detected on a CT scan, it is currently diagnosed through a swab test – imaging is not recommended for patients with suspected COVID-19.
 However, CT imaging plays an important role in the disease for hospitalised patients who have further complications.
-In Covid-19 patients, CT imaging is used in extreme cases, most commonly to diagnose secondary infections such as pneumonia.
+In COVID-19 patients, CT imaging is used in extreme cases, most commonly to diagnose secondary infections such as pneumonia.

 ## What are you even _looking for_?

-Pneumonia, including Covid pneumonia, increases density in areas of the lungs, which is what the chest CT is trying to detect.
+Pneumonia, including COVID-19 pneumonia, increases density in areas of the lungs, which is what the chest CT is trying to detect.
 These are visible as areas of whiteness around the lungs as seen below.

+{{< figure library="true" src="pneumonia-lungs.jpg" title="CT Scans of Lungs with Pneumonia" >}}